Overview of the Indian Seed Industry Market Size and Growth

 2. Public-Private Collaborations: Collaborative efforts between government bodies and private companies have spurred advancements in seed technology and availability.

-3. Rising Consumer Income Levels: Higher disposable incomes allow farmers to invest in better-quality seeds, thereby increasing productivity.
+4. Rising Consumer Income Levels: Higher disposable incomes allow farmers to invest in better-quality seeds, thereby increasing productivity.

-5. Government Support: Initiatives such as the Rashtriya Krishi Vikas Yojana and ISOPOM (Integrated Scheme of Oilseeds, Pulses, Oil Palm, and Maize) provide essential support to farmers and the seed industry, fostering growth and innovation (IMARC) (Research & Markets)
+Scheme of Oilseeds, Pulses, Oil Palm, and Maize) provide essential support to farmers and the seed industry, fostering growth and innovation (IMARC) (Research & Markets).
+Subsidies and Bonus on

 Trends and Future Outlook

-• Adoption of Advanced Technologies: The use of AI, data analytics, and biotechnology in seed development is expected to enhance seed quality and adaptability.
+Adoption of Advanced Technologies: The use of Al, data analytics, Seed treatments with new generation chemicals, and biotechnology in seed development is expected to enhance seed quality and adaptability.
+GMO crops introduction is going become a game changer in near future.

-Impact of Monsoon in 2023
+Impact of Monsoon in 2024

-Our Business
+OUTLOOK Our Business

+"Tierra" has made a humble beginning in the Year 2013 as a technology centric agriculture company.
+The objective is set to develop superior quality hybrid seeds stacked with crop specific important traits that provides significant yield benefit and overall cost advantages to farmers and other stake holders.
 "Tierra" is engaged in research, development, production, processing and commercialization of superior products in major crops like Cotton, Rice, Corn, Mustard, Tomato and Okra.
-During year 2017-18, Tierra has attracted global attention after their acquisition of Monsantos India cotton seed business and DuPont - Pioneers Cotton company Xyiem Seeds Private Limited.
+During year 2017-18, Tierra has attracted global attention after their acquisition of Monsantos India cotton seed business and DuPont - Pioneers Cotton company Xylem Seeds Private Limited.
+"Tierra" has established a state-of-the-art R&D unit in Hyderabad with 10,000 sq. ft. laboratory space with several green houses and breeding farms supported with drip irrigation and other essential facilities.
+Besides its Breeding and Biotechnology

 In 2018, Tierra expanded its Cotton portfolio in the market by acquiring Indian Cotton seed business of Monsanto Holdings Private Limited and Xylem Seeds Private Limited (a DuPont Pioneer company).
 The rich and diverse germplasm collected and developed by the experienced breeders of Tierra and the two acquired programs has given the organization a very strong platform in Cotton breeding.
-Tierras efforts are aimed at developing upmarket products with big boll size, easy pick ability, earliness, good fibre qualities with strong tolerance to pests and diseases.
+Tierras efforts are aimed at developing upmarket products with big boll size, easy picking, earliness, good fiber qualities with strong tolerance to pests and diseases.
 Our special efforts are to breed cotton for suitability to high density planting system (HDPS), sympodial type, easy pick ability, short stature with synchronous maturity to help harvest the crop in one or two pickings.
 Special emphasis is also on utilizing male sterility trait for efficient seed production and very high genetic purity.
 Our focus is to introduce value added - differentiated products and technologies in the market, while protecting them under suitable Intellectual Property (IP) and Plant Variety Protection (PVP) laws.
 Our business model follows strict compliance with all regulatory guidelines including Freedom to Operate (FTOs).

 Research & Development

-Tierra has strong Research and development infrastructure.
-Our research program is well recognized by DSIR, GOI which is supported by highly qualified and experienced professionals in industry.
+DSIR, GOI which is supported by highly qualified and experienced professionals in industry.
 Tierra has technological collaboration with key institute like NBRI for unique product development.
 We also carry out our research through collaborations with academic institutions and other strategic partners.
 We have teams of plant breeders that have the ability to develop new lines and hybrids.
 We believe our continuing efforts in research and development provides us with a strong platform to build our market share in the seed industry.

 The company has the following R&D Activities:

-3. About 125 Acres of Leased land for Research & Development.
+2. About 200 Product Evaluation Locations across the country.
+3. About 100 Acres of Leased land for Research & Development.

 Product Overview:

-Crop Commercial Products Pipeline Lead Commercial Products
+| Crop | Commercial Products | Pipeline | Lead Commercial Products |

-Maize 6 1 S2-981, 2T55
+| Maize | 6 | 5 | S2-981, 2T55 |

-Tomato 5 2 Mudit, Yuvaan, Amaya
+| Tomato | 5 | - | Mudit, Yuvaan, Amaya |

 Opportunities

-• The scenario post-adoption of hybrids and improved OPVs has resulted in many advantages, such as yield improvement, ensuring higher prices, and availability of seeds at an affordable price.
+The scenario post-adoption of hybrids and improved OPVs has resulted in many advantages, such as yield improvement, ensuring higher prices, and availability of seeds at an affordable price.
 These factors will drive the growth of the Indian seed market in the forecast period.

-• By 2050, the worlds population is projected to reach 9.8 billion, with India accounting for 1.7 billion (Source: United Nations).
+(Source: United Nations).
 To meet the growing food demands of Indias population, there is a pressing need to significantly increase the yield per hectare, especially considering the diminishing arable land in the country.
 Furthermore, Indias agricultural yield lags behind global averages due to various factors, including extreme weather conditions, limited adoption of high-yielding hybrid seeds, a lack of awareness about modern agricultural technologies, and inefficient use of agrochemicals.

 These challenges present a substantial opportunity for the Companys Seeds business, as well as opportunities for expanding crop advisory and digital offerings.
 Innovations in seed technology and digital farming solutions can play a pivotal role in addressing the productivity issues that plague Indian agriculture.
 These advancements can also empower farmers to secure better commodity prices, enabling them to invest in high-quality inputs to achieve higher yields.